dpandya/jsr286-gwt-rpc/README.md

 portlet-gwt-rpc-sample
 --------
 This is a very simple portlet using GWT-RPC in Liferay Portal Environment.
 This portlet has a _SampleGwtRpcService_.
-The service passes sample _ServiceInput_ object and receives a sample _ServiceOutut_ object back over GWT RPC.
+The service passes sample _ServiceInput_ object and receives a sample _ServiceOutput_ object back over GWT RPC.
 It demonstrates the usage of "portlet related objects" like _PortletRequest_ and _PortletSession_ etc in GWT RPC service implementation.

 Usage
 ========